belle2/basf2/analysis/doc/FullEventInterpretation.rst

 * Time stamp of inputs listed above, which were successfully uploaded to TMP-SE as a tarball by ``PrepareInputsTask`` of the previous stage.

-During the sequential execution of all required instances of ``FEIAnalysisTask``, symlinks are created for all input files (``mcParticlesCount.root`` and ``*.xml``, where applicable) to the current directory to correctly configure the `basf2.Path` path.
+During the sequential execution of all required instances of ``FEIAnalysisTask``, symlinks are created for all input files (``mcParticlesCount.root`` and ``*.xml``, where applicable) to the current directory to correctly configure the `basf2.Path`.
 The path is then pickled by :doc:`b2luigi:index` and send out to the grid with :doc:`gbasf2:index` with an appropriate configuration of the grid path to the inputs tarball.
 The jobs are then monitored with corresponding :doc:`gbasf2:index` tools and are resubmitted, if necessary.
 As soon as all jobs of an instance of ``FEIAnalysisTask`` are successfully completed, the job outputs required for further processing are downloaded.